What is Meditation

 Indeed, I found precisely what I sought, and Bhaharadwaj was not the only 'nothing' that guided me towards understanding something profound.

-In the eyes of this enchanting woman from Punjab, there's an absence of anyone or anything on the left, while on the right, there's the presence of someone and something.
+In the eyes of this enchanting woman from Punjab, there's an absence of personality on the left, while on the right, there's the presence of someone and something.
 She was a friend of Bhaharadwaj, and in the photo on the right, I knew her as Sita.

 Indians, until recently, possessed a remarkable ability to transition between deep depersonalization and full human engagement.
 Their unique form of depersonalization, unlike the detached expressions often seen in Western public spaces, delved much deeper, as evidenced by the gaze in the left image above.
 At any given moment, they could switch into a zero-mode.
 Sadly, this fascinating ability has largely vanished in modern India, with the growing middle class losing this conscious zero-mode to the hypnotic pull of their smartphones and fancy clad TV- and social media gurus.